 If you are charged with any other violation that results in a suspension for the same event, the suspension under this law must run “concurrently” (that means “at the same time”).

-In addition, a related House Bill 525 created a two-tier set of administrative penalties for drunk driving.
+In addition, the MVA has created a separate two-tier set of administrative penalties for alcohol and drug related driving offenses for violators under age 21.
 Now

 - Driving under the influence (DUI) is driving with a blood alcohol concentration between .04 and .08